revaturelabs/interviewquestions/InterviewSpecificQuestions/BehavioralQuestions/BehavioralQues.md

 --------------

-27. How do you handle stress?
+27.How do you handle stress?

 <details markdown="1">
 <summary> Show Answer </summary>